Dream Mine: The Relief Mine Company

 In 1962, brothers Quayle and Sheldon Dixon founded the Relief Mine Company to succeed the Koyle Mining Company.
 The Relief Mine Company continues to do assessment work for the mine.
 Work on the mine continued in the 1960s until the excavators encountered a capstone (caprock) which they could not drill through.
 Work on the mine became too costly to continue, and the company now earns money through a rental home, a gravel pit, and an orchard watered with the mine's water.
 A geological survey of the Dream Mine during this time found only limestone and quartzite, with no trace of metallic minerals.

 The Internal Revenue Service audited the Relief Mine Company in 1981.
 In 1984, company officials said that the mine had over 6,000 stockholders.
 In 2010, the company had at least 706 stockholders.
-Each share during this time was worth $10 at most, though investors would purchase a share for $30 to $35.
+Each share during this time had a fair value of $10 at most, though investors would pay $30 to $35.
 In May 2018, the company's board reported it had more than 7,500 active stockholders.

 In the 2000s, some Dream Miners formed an online community and email group to discuss the mine and Koyle's prophecies.
-During the 2016 United States presidential election, some Dream Miners speculated that the presidential campaign of Donald Trump would fulfill one of Koyle's prophecies, in which a Republican elephant would die during an election.
+During the 2016 United States presidential election, some Dream Miners speculated that the presidential campaign of Donald Trump would fulfill one of Koyle's prophetic dreams in which the Republican elephant would fall during an election and never rise again.

+As of 2016, a small, nominal amount of mining labor was undertaken at the site each year to keep the mining claims active under Utah laws.
+The company makes most of its money from an orchard irrigated with water from the mine, a rental home, and a gravel pit.